varnishcache/varnish-cache/doc/sphinx/phk/thatslow.rst

 only two persons were full time.

-It follows that there is *no way* average output of those two persons exceeded 5 linies per hour, measured over the ten year history of the project.
+It follows that there is *no way* average output of those two persons exceeded 5 lines per hour, measured over the ten year history of the project.

 Does that number seem low or high to you ?